DustyMustard/ultima_online/README.md

+##Ultima Online Scripts for UOS/Steam and Razor Enhanced.

-# Some scripts I have either straight stolen from others, or pieced together from other scrips and knowledge from others.
+Some scripts I have either straight stolen from others, or pieced together from other scrips and knowledge from others.